 floods with a high probability, where appropriate.

-Members States have the flexibility to assign specific flood probabilities to these scenarios.
-For each scenario, Member States must prepare information of flood extents and water depth or levels (Article 6.4).
+Member States have the flexibility to assign specific flood probabilities to these scenarios.
+For each scenario, Member States must prepare information on flood extents and water depth or levels (Article 6.4).
 Where appropriate, Member States could also prepare information on flow velocities or the relevant water flow.

 For each flooding scenario, the flood risk maps shall show: